danascheider/sim_legacy_frontend/README.md

 ```
 yarn storybook
 ```
 Storybook generally handles hot reloads easily.
 However, there are a few cases where certain types of changes completely bork the server.
 If that happens, kill and restart the server before you panic.
+Sometimes, certain stories will also break on hot reloads (especially those that mock API calls).
+You don't always need to restart thew whole server to fix these - sometimes it's enough to reload the page.

 #### API Mocking

+We've tried to make sure that Storybook stories make the best use of API mocking to mimic component behaviour in the running application.
+Unfortunately, it has not been consistently possible to mimic this behaviour perfectly.
+That's due to the fact that many API calls are made from within context providers that set data dynamically.
+Within the stories, we don't have access to data internal to the providers.
+That means that we can't mock series of actions, such as when a user increments then decrements the quantity of an item on a list, or adds and removes multiple lists from a page.
+Behaviour in Storybook is unfortunately only useful for illustrative purposes and cannot be used for manual QA testing or verification that a component behaves as expected.
+Manual testing will need to be carried out by running both this application and the SIM API in your dev environment.

 There are a few considerations when writing stories for components that make API calls (and the components themselves).
 The first is mock data.
 For mocking, we use the [mock service worker Storybook addon](https://storybook.js.org/addons/msw-storybook-addon/).
 For an example of how the MSW addon is used, look at the story for the [dashboard header](https://github.com/danascheider/skyrim_inventory_management_frontend/blob/main/src/components/dashboardHeader/dashboardHeader.stories.js), which makes a call to `/users/current` to get the user's profile information from the backend.